How to Practice Non-Attachment in 7 Ways

 The awakened sages call a person wise when all his undertakings are free from anxiety about results.

-Key point: Non-attachment leads to empathy, full participation of life and transcendence of the ego.
+Non-attachment leads to empathy, full participation of life and transcendence of the ego.
+It is where mental delusions are absent.

 Happiness is no longer an elusive goal that can only be attained contingent on the arrival of an event or outcome sometime in the future.
 As Abraham Hicks puts it, “Living your life will be an ongoing journey of joy, rather than one of experiencing long dry spells between occasional moments of temporary satisfaction in the achieving of something wanted.”